KunalNasa/KunalNasa/README.md

 ## About Me:
 Hello there!
-I'm Kunal Nasa, a Full Stack Developer with expertise in the MERN stack and TypeScript.
+I'm Kunal Nasa, a Full Stack Developer with expertise in the MERN stack and Next.JS.
 Currently, I'm pursuing my bachelor's degree in Computer Science and Engineering.
 I'm passionate about building real-world, open-source projects that deliver meaningful value to users.

 I thrive on creating interactive and user-friendly applications, with a focus on combining robust backends and elegant designs.
 Currently, I'm expanding my skills in system design and exploring the transformative potential of Generative AI to build innovative solutions.

 Beyond development, I enjoy solving challenging coding problems on GeeksforGeeks and Leetcode

-All of my projects are available on my portfolio website: [kunalnasa.xyz/projects](https://kunalnasa.xyz).
+All of my projects are available on my portfolio website: [kunalnasa.xyz](https://kunalnasa.xyz).

 ## Languages and Tools